minetest/minetest/doc/world_format.md

 Everything is contained in a directory, the name of which is freeform, but often serves as the name of the world.

-Currently the authentication and ban data is stored on a per-world basis.
+Currently, the authentication and ban data is stored on a per-world basis.
 It can be copied over from an old world to a newly created world.

     World
     ├── auth.txt ───── Authentication data
     ├── auth.sqlite ── Authentication data (SQLite alternative)
     ├── env_meta.txt ─ Environment metadata
-    ├── ipban.txt ──── Banned ips/users
+    ├── ipban.txt ──── Banned IPs/users
     ├── map_meta.txt ─ Map metadata
     ├── map.sqlite ─── Map data
     ├── players ────── Player directory